Bernie Sanders Pens A Teenager’s Handbook On ‘Political Revolution’, DSA Members Quadruple In One Year

-For teenagers who are interested in serious political change, Bernie Sanders has just penned The Bernie Sanders Guide to Political Revolution, which may be a rallying cry for the young Democratic Socialists of America as their numbers continue to grow exponentially.
+For teenagers who are interested in serious political change, Bernie Sanders has just penned the Bernie Sanders Guide to Political Revolution, which may be a rallying cry for the young Democratic Socialists of America as their numbers continue to grow exponentially.
 The latest figures for the DSA show that there are now 25,000 members, a number which has quadrupled in just one year, as Mic report.

 While the previous average age of members of the Democratic Socialists of America was once 64, this number has fallen sharply so that the average age is now just 30.
 This doesn’t surprise Bernie Sanders at all, according to the Chicago Tribune.